 “If I testify about myself, my testimony is not valid.
 There is another who testifies in my favor, and I know that his testimony about me is valid.
 You have sent to John and he has testified to the truth.”
 “I have testimony weightier than that of John.
 For the very work the Father has given me to finish, and which I am doing, testifies that the Father has sent me.
 And the Father who has sent me has himself testified concerning me.
 You have never heard his voice or seen his form, nor does his world dwell in you, for you do not believe the one he sent.
 You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify of me, yet you refuse to come to me to have life.”

 Jesus pointed to four reliable and valid witnesses that did the claiming for him.
-Jesus mentioned John the Baptist, but there were others that heard the voice from heaven and saw a dove settle on Jesus as a sign that the Father was pointing out his Son to the witnesses.
-The Risen Jesus alone had more than five hundred witnesses (I Cor.15: 6).
-There were singles like Mary and Joseph, Simeon and Anna, Peter and Thomas, a number of women and a Roman officer in charge of the crucifixion.
-God allowed these people to recognize his Son.
+Jesus mentioned John the Baptist, but there were others that heard the voice from heaven and saw a dove settle on Jesus as a sign that the Father was pointing out His Son to the witnesses.
+The Risen Jesus alone had more than five hundred witnesses (I Corinthians 15:6).
+There were singles like Mary and Joseph, Simeon and Anna, Peter and Thomas, a number of women, and a Roman officer in charge of the crucifixion.
+God allowed these people to recognize Jesus, His Son.
 The heavier proof was the work Jesus had come to do.
 It was overwhelming.
-Nicodemus, a teacher and leader put it best: “Rabbi, we know you are a teacher come from God.
-For no one could perform the miraculous signs you are doing if God were not with him,” (Jn.3: 2).
-And no one has ever matched Jesus.
+Nicodemus, a teacher and leader put it best, “Rabbi, we know you are a teacher come from God.
+For no one could perform the miraculous signs you are doing if God were not with him” (John 3:2).
+And no one has ever matched Jesus!